 Interestingly, most of the villages just get an hour of electricity everyday and they use it to quickly finish the chores.

 You will see many bikers on the way who make their way on one of the most demanding roads of India.
 Sections of the road are occasionally washed away by the rain, so always keep an extra couple of days in hand.

-At every village you will find one friendly villager or a small homestay who are willing to give you a room for a couple of nights.
+In every village you will find at least one friendly villager, willing to give you a room for stay.
 Meals are basic with a simple meat/chicken curry, lentils, egg preparations, paranthas and the good old Maggi noodles being the mainstay of most menus.
 Camping is also a good option here, but you need to carry your own equipment and gear.

 Spiti can be accessed via Kinnaur driving ahead from Shimla.
 The 412-km long road is not in very good condition and the drive is tough.

-Foreigners need Inner line permits to enter Spiti Valley.
+Foreigners need special permits to enter Spiti Valley.
 Another way to enter Spiti is via the Kunzum Pass from Manali.